 Here are seven of the best WiFi calling apps that you can consider using to take your phone communications to the web using just a WiFi connection.

-OpenPhone is a VoIP phone service that supports free unlimited calls and texts (SMS and MMS) in the US and Canada from virtually any device.
+OpenPhone is a VoIP phone service that supports free calls and texts (SMS and MMS) in the US and Canada from virtually any device.
 You can also make international calls for as little as 2 cents per minute.

 What makes OpenPhone really stand out is its ability to function as far more than a replacement for a physical phone.
 It makes business calls easier to manage than ever before.
 You can share phone numbers — including toll-free, Canadian, and US phone numbers — with your teammates so anyone who’s available can answer incoming calls and texts.

 OpenPhone is also one of the best WiFi calling apps for saving time.
 You can integrate with business apps (like Zapier and Slack) to streamline your workflow or set up an auto-attendant that helps clients automatically route their own calls.
 Call recording, which can help you with quality control or team training.
 Text message automations also come standard with every plan, giving you also the best WiFi texting app. 🙌

-- Free unlimited calls and texts in the US and Canada
+- Free calls and texts in the US and Canada

 - Text and call from your PC, any other computer, web browser, smartphone, or tablet